timburks/helm-charts-experimental/README.md

 Contents are copyrighted and licensed identically to the contents of [apigee/registry-experimental](https://github.com/apigee/registry-experimentally).
-This repo may eventually be merged into `registry-experimental`.
+This repo is intended to be merged into `registry-experimental`.